-The preliminary registrations with an indication of the probable number of athletes in each event must be submitted to EDSO Representative no later than 21 July 2017.
+The preliminary registration with an indication of whether to or not to participate must be submitted to EDSO Technical Director and Representative no later than 21 July 2017.
 [Not less than one (1) year before the competition.]

 3.2.
 Final Entry Registration

-The final entries entry with an indication of the number of athletes in each event must be submitted to the EDSO Representative no later than 21 Feb 2018.
-[Not less than six (6) months before the competition] Such submissions will be made via official online registration form or telefax followed by the official registration form.
+The final entries entry with an indication of the number of athletes in each event must be submitted to the EDSO Technical Director and Representative no later than 21 Feb 2018.
+[Not less than six (6) months before the competition].
+Such submissions will be made via official online registration form followed by the official registration form.

-The name Registration with the names of each athlete indicating event entered must be submitted to the EDSO Representative no later than 21 June 2018.
-[Not less than one (1) month before the competitions.]
+The name Registration with the names of each athlete indicating event entered must be submitted to the EDSO Technical Director and Representative no later than 21 June 2018.
+[Not less than one (1) month before the competitions].
 Such submissions will be made via official online registration form or telefax followed by the official registration form.

 3.3.1.
 No changes or additional entries will be accepted after 21 June 2018.